Robust Low-Rank Tensor Ring Completion: Robust Tensor Ring Completion

-\subsection{Algorithmic convergence}
+\subsection{Algorithmic Convergence}

-The ADMM algorithm has a linear rate of convergence when one of the objective terms is strongly convex \cite{nishihara2015general}.
-Reference \cite{lin2010augmented} provides a rather simple but efficient strategy to improve convergence, in which the penalty coefficient $\mu$ increases geometrically with iterations, i.e., $\mu_{k+1}=\beta\mu_k$, where $\beta$ is a numerical constant.
+The ADMM has a linear rate of convergence when one of the objective terms is strongly convex \cite{nishihara2015general}.
+To check this we can refer to the $\ell_1$ term in regularization.
+Reference \cite{lin2010augmented} provides a rather simple but efficient strategy to improve convergence.
+They suggest that the penalty coefficient increases geometrically with iterations.
+In details, the $\beta_d$'s and $\beta$ in (\ref{model2-3}) follow $\beta^{k+1}_d=\alpha\mu^k_d$ and $\beta^{k+1}=\alpha\mu^k$, where $\alpha$ is some numerical constant.